 Yet another addition to the (ever-growing) Native Tongues family, Queens-based A Tribe Called Quest release their debut album, "People's Instinctive Travels and the Paths of Rhythm."
 Building on the template established by the Jungle Brothers, Queen Latifah, and, most notably, De La Soul; the group is praised for it's intelligently quirky lyrics and inventive musical style.

 M.C.
 Hammer continues his pop-rap reign with his two Grammy nominations, a new Saturday morning cartoon, and an action figure.
 Despite all of his commercial success; there is a growing backlash against his image and music among rap fans and artists.

 Salt-N-Pepa release their third album, "Blacks Magic."
-The album receives the strongest reviews of their career; with the single 'Let's Talk About Sex' being especially praised for it's honest and thoughtful look at relationships and promiscuity.
+The album receives the strongest reviews of their career.

 After shooting his cousin and leading police on a high-speed chase, Slick Rick is captured and taken to prison.
 Def Jam head Russell Simmons bails Rick out in time to finish his second album, "The Ruler's Back," but Rick is eventually sentenced to five years in prison on charges of attempted murder.